 Rembrandt painted his wife Saskia van Uylenburgh as Flora, goddess of spring and flowers, three times during their relatively short but meaningful marriage.
 He created the first portrait shortly after the wedding.
 It shows his beloved wife in all her beauty and glory, underlined by the mythological costume.

-The earliest portrait comes from from 1634.
+The earliest portrait comes from 1634.
 It was a happy year for Rembrandt – the year of their marriage.
-In this work he combined elements of pastoral and historical portraits and the painting visibly shows the love and admiration the artist felt for the young woman.
+In this work, he combined elements of pastoral and historical portrait and the painting visibly shows the love and admiration the artist felt for the young woman.

-Saskia van Uylenburgh (1612-1642) was the daughter of the burgomaster of Leeuwarden and a cousin of the art dealer Hendrick van Uylenburgh, for whom Rembrandt worked for between 1631 and 1635.
-Marriage with Saskia brought him a substantial dowry as well as the true love of his life and patrician status.
-During the 1630s Saskia herself was to be the subject of the largest number of single portraits.
+Saskia van Uylenburgh (1612-1642) was the daughter of the burgomaster of Leeuwarden and a cousin of Hendrick van Uylenburgh, an influential art dealer with whom Rembrandt worked in the years 1631-1635.
+Marriage with Saskia brought him a large dowry and elevated his social status.
+The couple was in love and Saskia posed often to a large number of Rembrandt’s portrait.

 Saskia allowed Rembrandt to use their son’s inheritance as long as he did not remarry.
 That is to say, if Titus died without issue, Rembrandt would be the heir of the movable property.
 Rembrandt hired Geertje Dircx as a wetnurse; in 1649 she expected him to marry her.
 The next year Rembrandt had her locked up in a house of correction when Hendrickje Stoffels became his new housekeeper and mistress.
 In 1662 Rembrandt, having been in financial trouble for several years, sold Saskia’s grave.
 Hendrickje died the following year.